gneisscode/reuseable-button-tutorial/README.md

 ## Variants

-The Button component supports different styles using the style prop:
+The Button component supports two basic styles using the style prop:

 filled: Filled background with white text.

 outlined: Outlined button with blue border and text.